-Jet boat down the Waiua River to Lake Manapouri, ideal for thrill-seekers as the boats can reach a speed of up to 80 kilometers (50 miles) per hour.
-The Waiua River is featured in The Lord of the Rings as the Anduin River.
+Jet boating down the Waiau River to Lake Manapouri is ideal for thrill-seekers as the boats can reach a speed of up to 80 kilometers (50 miles) per hour.
+The Waiau River is featured in The Lord of the Rings as the Anduin River.
 If you’re an adrenalin-seeker this is easily one of the best things to do in Te Anau for you!

 Your driver will stun with 180-degree high-speed spins.
 The journey also includes some scenic stops along the river to take in the scenery of the remote Fiordland area.
 The tour also brings you across stunning Lake Manapouri, where you will hop off for a guided walk.
 The whole trip will take 3 hours.

 A 3-hour cruise on a historic motorized yacht is a great way to spend a sunny day in Te Anau.
 In fact, this yacht was built all the way back in 1935!

 After 40 minutes of cruising on the lake, hop off the yacht and enjoy a guided walking tour through the less-explored Hidden Lakes.
 Enjoy a 45-minute walk with your guide as you learn about the history of the boat as well as the native flora and fauna in the area.

 Depending on which option you choose (morning or afternoon cruises are available) a delicious morning or afternoon tea will be served as well as drinks along the way.
 Personally, I prefer the afternoon cruise as the sun begins to set after a day of exploring.
 You can visit the engine room on your cruise back to Te Anau – a great experience if you have kids with you.

 Related Read: Going on a lake cruise in Queenstown is another really great activity in New Zealand.
 In fact, it’s one of the best things to do in Queenstown with kids!